Tomtss/partner-api-docs/payments.md

 The partner is responsible for making sure they can collect the money from the end-user, including fraud prevention.
 (We do a 5€ pre auth payment before the first ride.
 The partner can do what ever they want.)

 # Invoicing details
-The partner can either deduct their comission from their invoice or send a separate invoice to Voi.
+The partner can either deduct their comission from the amout owed, or send a separate invoice to Voi for their comission.
 If the partner is to invoice Voi, use the following invoicing details.

 ## Germany
 Leopoldstraße 180, 80804 München<br />